-The Central Intellectual Property and International Trade Court ordered the defendant to pay of Baht 0.20 million with interest.
+On February 6, 2023, the Central Intellectual Property and International Trade Court ordered the defendant to pay of Baht 0.20 million with interest.

 On April 3, 2023, the Company filed an appeal against the judgment of the Central Intellectual Property and International Trade Court to the Court of Appeal of Specialized Cases.